koelslaw/documentation/topics/rocknsm2-3-0/rocknsm-Node-Deploy.md

   es_node_name: {{ es_node_name }} # unique name for this node in the cluster of elastic nodes

   # Set the value of Elasticsearch memory:
-  es_mem: 6 # Memory attached to this node for elasticsearch
+  es_mem: 6 # Memory attached to this node for Elasticsearch

   ###############################################################################